co-cart/co-cart/NEXT_CHANGELOG.md

 ## Support

+* In order for CoCart to continue working you need to be using WooCommerce 6.9 minimum or higher.
-No longer supporting API v1.
+* No longer supporting CoCart API v1.
 Only bug or security fixes will be provided if any.